RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `s1f100` and `m0f100s1` are both valid representations of the timespan `1 second and 100 milliseconds`.
 - `-Y100000` and `-Y100000M0D0h0m0s0f0` are both valid representations the year `-100,000 B.C.`.

-Note that timestamp literals do not have to represent valid dates or times of day - so a value like `Y2005M13D200` is allowed.
+Note that time literals do not have to represent valid dates or times of day - so a value like `Y2005M13D200` is allowed.

 #### Binary
 Binary data literals store arbitrary data in hexadecimal format.
 They must start with `0x`, followed by the hexadecimal representation of the data, for example: `0x0004BAF890`.
 The literal `0x` represents a binary data string of length 0.
 The character length of the hexadecimal number must be an even number.